Submissions

 • The name, complete mailing address (including e-mail address, telephone and fax numbers) of the corresponding author.

-A concise and factual abstract (150-250 words) is required.
+AbstractA concise and factual abstract (150-250 words) is required.
 The abstract should state briefly the purpose of the research, the principal results and major conclusions.
 An abstract is often presented separately from the article, so it must be able to stand alone.
 For this reason, References should be avoided.
 Also, non-standard or uncommon abbreviations should be avoided, but if essential, they must be defined at their first mention in the abstract itself.

 Materials and methods.
 Include sufficient details for the work to be repeated.
 Where specific equipment and materials are named, the manufacturer’s details (name, city and country) should be given so that readers can trace specifications by contacting the manufacturer.
 Where commercially available software has been used, details of the supplier should be given in brackets or the reference given in full in the reference list.
+This section should clearly explain the materials and methodologies used.

 Results and Discussion.
 State the results of experimental or modelling work, drawing attention to important details in tables and figures and discuss them intensively by citing other references.